Phlip/Morelia/README.rst

     OK

 Note that Morelia does not waste anyone's time inventing a new testing back-end just to add a layer of literacy over our testage.
-Steps are miniature TestCases.
+Steps are miniature `TestCases`.
 Your onsite customer need never know, and your unit tests and customer tests can share their support methods.
 The same one test button can run all TDD and BDD tests.